-Pesto alla Trapanese is a typical sauce from Sicilian cuisine, originating from the city of Trapani.
-Unlike Genoese pesto, pesto alla Trapanese is made with fresh basil, garlic, almonds, fresh tomatoes, and olive oil.
-This sauce is perfect for dressing pasta, but it can also be used as a topping for bruschetta or as a side for meat and fish dishes.
+Pesto alla Trapanese is a typical sauce of Sicilian cuisine, originating from the city of Trapani.
+Unlike pesto genovese, pesto alla trapanese is prepared with fresh basil, garlic, almonds, fresh tomatoes and olive oil.
+This sauce is perfect for dressing pasta, but can also be used as a topping for bruschetta or as a side for meat and fish dishes.

-It's like a Genoese pesto but a bit rougher and more colorful
+It is like a pesto alla genovese but a bit rougher and more colorful

-Here's how to make it: crush a few cloves of garlic with a bit of salt and some almonds in a mortar
+Here's how: crush a few cloves of garlic in a mortar with a bit of salt and some almonds

-Throw in a good handful of basil and a few fresh tomatoes
+Add a good handful of basil and some fresh tomatoes

-Finally, add a drizzle of good oil and dress the pasta
+Finally add a good drizzle of olive oil and dress the pasta

 Mortar and pestle